The Scented Word

 1. Honing a self-concept is essential to create.
 Rarely do the self-concept and the real self align.

 2. Art is an act of expression.
 Design is an act of service.
+Where is the line?

 3. Everything deserves a closer look.